 I like to dust my cakes with powdered sugar once they are cooled.
 This not only makes the cake look beautiful, it adds a little extra sweetness to the cake.

-I rely on vanilla extract to give that extra flavor to the cream.
+I try to rely on vanilla extract to give that extra flavor to the cream.
 You can of course add any special additions you love.

 If you do have a sweet tooth and want lots of extra sweetness on top of this cake, you would really like my vanilla condensed milk sauce.
 It takes only a few minutes to make and it is really delicious.

-This recipe suggests that you add a sprinkle of brown sugar to the cake before baking.
+This recipe has you add a sprinkle of brown sugar to the cake before baking.
 There is no set amount to add but it does really add a nice flavor to the cake.

 This cake will not be overly sweet and the addition of the brown sugar won't make it that way either.
 It is a nice balanced cake with no overpowering notes of any kind.